 We don’t get out much.
 I would blame it on the fourth baby or on this “hectic” season of life, but I can’t really.
 Even before we had kids, we didn’t get out much.
 We just like staying home.

 When I opened my Instagram account a few months ago and started seeing all the amazing places my friends take their kids, I began to feel a little guilty about that, like maybe we should be putting our kids in backpacks and trekking up mountains and stuff.
 And maybe we will once, just so they know what it’s like.
 But I grew up doing things like that and somehow, it never took.
 I’d just rather be at home, having dinner with the neighbors and harvesting tomatoes until my hands smell like tomato plants, putting the kids to bed on time and then watching The Clone Wars with my husband.

-We don’t see ourselves as a family who will travel a lot, at least not for the sake of exploration.
 We would like to show our kids some parts of the world, yes.
 That sounds pretty cool.
 But we have always had a clear vision of our home as a place of refuge, a place our children return to when they are grown and need a rest from their travels, and shaping that refuge (wherever it eventually is) is a daily work that we find it hard to walk away from.

 Just because we may not take our children around the world ourselves, though, doesn’t mean that they shouldn’t know what’s out there.
 I find myself looking for more and more ways to broaden their borders so that they grow up grounded but not sheltered: we have dinner with friends from other countries and host foreign exchange students (okay, we did that once, before we filled our house to capacity with babies.
 But it was a wonderful experience for all of us).
 We look up every little thing on Google Earth, and bring home stacks of library books about life in other countries.